mjordan/lockssdm/contentdm/README.txt

 tool to upload them).

-To generate the manifest files, make sure the options in config.php are as you want them, and then, at a command line prompt, run the following command:
+To generate the manifest files, make sure the options in config.php are as you want them (and that the config.php file is in the same directory as aus.php), and then, at a command line prompt, run the following command:

   php aus.php